 Halloween is a particularly tricky time for kids with food allergies.
 I’m always amazed at how many houses give out treats laden with peanuts, tree nuts and other common allergens.
-Although my son understands that he can get a safe treat from me when the house treat is a no-go, it’s hard not to be disappointed for him.
-Holidays routinely make kids with food allergies feel left out and Halloween is the king among them.
+Although my son understands that he can get safe candy from me when the trick-or-treat is a no-go, it’s hard not to be disappointed for him.
+Holidays routinely make kids with food allergies feel left out and Halloween is king among them.

 There ARE a few things you can do to make this Halloween safe and pure fun:

 1. Carry a variety of safe treats for your child to choose from so that he/she can get a replacement treat when the neighbor’s doesn’t cut it;

 2. Always carry your epinephrine while you trick-or-treat and remind your child NOT to eat any candy until you get home to ensure its safety;

 3. Don’t forget to read the labels of even candy you know to be safe.
 When miniaturized, manufacturers often use shared equipment that isn’t a problem at the candy’s regular size package.
 Read, read and re-read;